Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 where

-The required initial value for dr/dt is obtainable from the respective ODE (2) at any regular initial point with the appropriate choice of the sign to specify the inbound or outbound direction, and this is the only usage of ODE (2).
+The required initial value for dr/dt is obtainable from the respective ODE (2) at any regular initial point with the appropriate choice of the sign to specify the inbound or outbound direction.
+This is the only usage of ODE (2).

-In terms of r, φ, the speed c of photon is
+In terms of r, φ, the speed c of photon in a remote inertial frame is

 containing time derivatives of r and φ so that the speed of a photon (in the lab frame) varies in the vicinity of the black hole (rather than being the known constant c of the speed of light in the vacuum afar from any masses).